vadosnaprimer/pspkvm/trunk/Readme.txt

 Bugs and known issues
 --------------------------------
 Known issues:
+- Not running on 5.02 Gen-A firmware
 - javacall_file_truncate doesn't ported, so some file truncating operation, such as some RMS operations, may not work as expected
 - Multimedia temporary files may leave on your memory stick sometimes, especially after VM crash.
 They're usually not big, but if you wanna delete the by hands, just goto your PSP's /PSP/GAME/pspkvm/ directory, find the file whose name likes xxxxxxxx_tmp_mus.mid, delete them.
 - Fileconnection rmdir operation may fail for unknown reasons
 - LocationProvider.getState() will always returns AVAILABLE once after GPS initialized, so LocationListener.providerStateChanged() doesn't work as expected.
-- gmail 1.5.0 cannot login.
-Always get "Username and password do not match.
-You provided ()"

 --------------------------------
 Run from binary bundle
 --------------------------------
 1. Download correct binary bundle:
-- If you have a 1.50 kernel PSP and have installed pspkvm 0.3.2:
+- If you have a 1.50 kernel PSP and have installed pspkvm 0.4.2:
    Download pspkvm-bin-x.x.x-150-upgrade.zip
-- If you want to run pspkvm on 3.xx OE and have installed pspkvm 0.3.2:
+- If you want to run pspkvm on 3.xx OE and have installed pspkvm 0.4.2:
    Download pspkvm-bin-x.x.x-OE-upgrade.zip
-- If you have a 1.50 kernel PSP and haven't installed pspkvm 0.3.2:
+- If you have a 1.50 kernel PSP and haven't installed pspkvm 0.4.2:
    Download pspkvm-bin-x.x.x-150-allinone.zip
-- If you want to run pspkvm on 3.xx OE and haven't installed pspkvm 0.3.2:
+- If you want to run pspkvm on 3.xx OE and haven't installed pspkvm 0.4.2:
    Download pspkvm-bin-x.x.x-OE-allinone.zip
 2. Extract the zip to PSP's /PSP/GAME/ or /PSP/GAME150
 3. Here we go!